webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Specialized-Basher.md

 - Ability/ENABLER
 - Ability/Cost/0
 - Ability/Tier/High
-- Ability/Categories/ATTACK SKILL
+- Ability/Categories/Attack-Skill
 ---

 ## Specialized Basher
 You are specialized in using the stone fists from your Golem Body ability as a medium weapon.
 Enabler.